RQ-Wu/DIPO/readme.md

 │   ├── dipo.ckpt
 ```

+### 3D assets for mesh retrieval
+Download 3D assets for mesh retrieval from [here](https://huggingface.co/datasets/wuruiqi0722/DIPO_data), which also the original data of a subset of PartNet-Mobility Dataset.

 ## Usage
 ### Quick Demo
 We provide a quick demo to run the inference on a dual-state image pair.